List of festivals in Nepal: Jana Bāhā Dyah Jātrā

 Jana Bāhā Dyah Jātrā is the chariot procession of Jana Baha Dyah, the Bodhisattva of compassion, which is held annually in Kathmandu.
 During the festival, the image of Jana Bāhā Dyah is removed from his temple at Jana Baha and installed in a car built in the shape of a tower on wheels.
 The chariot is drawn through the center of Kathmandu for three days.

 Bunga Dyah Jātrā

 An image of Bunga Dyah (Rato Machhendranath) is placed on a tall chariot which is pulled in stages through the streets of Patan for a month in the longest chariot procession held in the country.

 Christmas

 Christmas is celebrated by the Christian community in Nepal.

 Eid al-Fitr

 Eid al-Fitr is celebrated by the Muslim community in Nepal.

 Chhechu

 Chhechu is a ceremony of the Tamang communities that takes place to the northwest of the Kathmandu Valley of Nepal over the course of ten days.
 It contains sportive plays (tsema), exorcisms, and rituals.
 There are eleven tsema performed, and three exorcisms.

 Yomari Punhi

 Yomari Punhi is a Newari festival marking the end of the rice harvest.
 It takes place in November/December during the full moon day of Thinlā (थिंला), the second month in the lunar Nepal Era calendar.
+On this day yomari is made with the rice flour and some stuffing inside which is steamed later.

+It is celebrated in the name of goddess Annapurna.The fillings inside this dish is mainly condensed milk called "khuwa" and molasses "chaku".
+According to the myth, a couple suchandra and krita played with flour that gave shape to yomari fortunately all the villagers loved the taste and God Kuber disguised as passer by was also offered the dish which he liked a lot and the couple was blessed richness.
+The celebration holds special date for newar communities.